 Q. What can I expect when visiting for the first time on a Sunday?

-A. TOUR You will be greeted at the door and the person serving as Ambassador that day will give you a tour of the church.
+A. A TOUR You will be greeted at the door and the person serving as Ambassador that day will give you a tour of the church.
 If you have children in your life, you and they, if they are with you that day, will be taken to Youth Ed where you’ll be introduced to Amber Holland, our Youth Ed Director.
 From there, Amber will take over and show you the rest of the church.
 If children won’t be joining you at church, you’ll be shown key areas of the church and will be introduced to others along the way.
 You’ll be asked to sit wherever you’re comfortable sitting and the Ambassador will most likely let you know where to find them during and after the service.
 Newcomers and 2nd and 3rd time guests are encouraged to stop at the Welcome Desk on the way out to receive a copy of the book, “Alternatives”.

 AN OVERVIEW OF SERVICES

-Our regular service at 10:10 am is broken into several parts.
-We start with the congregation singing the week’s 2 joy songs, led by Bill Brooks or someone who may be filling in for him occasionally.
+Our regular service at 10:10 a.m. has several parts.
+We start with the congregation singing the week’s two joy songs, led by Bill Brooks or someone who may be filling in for him occasionally.
 After joy songs, someone does the announcements that tell everyone what is going on in the church for the next several weeks.
 Announcements are followed by a meditation, after which Rev. Carol or Rev. Bill gives the week’s talk.
-Generally, we welcome a guest speaker once a month.
 When the talk is over, a collection is taken during which we’re entertained with musical talent.
 Most often, Bob Snook, our wonderful pianist, does one of the songs and a guest does the other.
-This is also the time that new guests are welcomed.
-When this part of the service is completed, the children come in from Youth Ed and share with us what they’ve learned.
+This is also the time during which new guests are welcomed.
+Last, but by no means least, the children come in from Youth Ed and share what they’ve learned.